Kava-Labs/kava-devnet/validators/validator_economics.md

 #### Example

 If CDP users close CDPs worth 10 million USDX during the first year of operation, then 100,000 USDX worth of XRS will be burned during the first year of operation.
-Assuming a 10 million USDX market cap of XRS and an initial total supply of 100,000,000 XRS, 1,000,000 XRS would be burned during the first year of operation of the USDX blockchain.
+Assuming a 10 million USDX market cap of XRS and an initial total supply of 100,000,000 XRS, then 1,000,000 XRS would be burned during the first year of operation of the USDX blockchain.

-## Investment and Vesting Period
+## XRS Token Price and Validator Incentives

-Validators participating in the XRS token sale can buy XRS tokens with the following vesting and commitments:
+### XRS Price and Distribution

 XRS total supply: 100,000,000
-XRS available to validators: 10,000,000 for direct investment plus vesting tokens XRS token price: 0.10 USD/XRS
+XRS available to validators: 10,000,000
+XRS token pre-sale price: 0.10 USD/XRS
 XRS pre-sale market cap: $10 Million

+### USDX Validation Incentives

-Validators can receive up to 10 additional XRS tokens per $1 USD invested.
-This investment is subject to a 2 year vesting schedule and is tied to validation of the USDX blockchain.
-At the end of each thirty (30) day period, validators will receive a distribution of XRS tokens proportional to the number of pre-commits they have signed during the thirty day period.
-For example, if a validator investor has a total vest of 1,216.667 XRS tokens, they can receive a maximum of 50,000 XRS tokens at the end of each 30 day period.
-If they sign 90% of pre-commits during a 30 day period, they would receive 45,000 XRS tokens.
+Validators purchasing XRS tokens are additionally allocated one (1) XRS token (“Validator Allocation”) for every pre-sale XRS token they purchase.
+Validator Allocation is subject to a 720 day vesting schedule, under which 1/24th of the total allocation will vest at the end of each thirty (30) day period (“Vesting Period”) after the vesting commencement date.
+Allocation is additionally subject to blockchain validation.
+For every Vesting Period, validators will receive the percentage of Validator Allocation in that Vesting Period directly proportional to the number of pre-commits they have signed during that Vesting Period.
+The vesting commencement date occurs at USDX mainnet launch.

+#### Example
+1. A validator purchases 240,000 XRS tokens.
+2. They will be allocated a maximum additional 240,000 XRS tokens as Validator Allocation in the following way:
+    * At the launch of USDX mainnet, the 240,000 XRS tokens are reserved.
+    * At the end of the first Vesting Period (30 days) 10,000 XRS tokens vest (240,000XRS/24).
+If the validator signed 90% of pre-commits during this first Vesting Period they will be distributed 9,000 XRS and are no longer eligible for the remaining 1,000 XRS vested in that period.
+    * On the second Vesting Period another 10,000 XRS tokens vest.
+If the validator signed 95% of pre-commits during during this second Vesting Period they will be distributed 9,500 XRS and are no longer eligible for the remaining 500 XRS in that period.
+    * This process repeats for the remaining Vesting Periods in the 720 day vesting schedule.